ksatirli/katacoda-scenarios/codifying-trust/step2/text.md

 This step will ensure that you are running the correct version of Terraform (`0.15.0`) and it will download the `2.1.0` version of the `local` Provider.

+Recent versions of Terraform added support for a lock file: `.terraform.lock.hcl`{{open}}

+This file is maintained automatically by `terraform init`.

 ---

 After downloading the Terraform providers with the `terraform init` command, you'll be able to